 world_coffee_inner = inner_join(world, coffee_data) #> Joining with `by = join_by(name_long)` nrow(world_coffee_inner) #> 45

 inner_join() has only 45 rows compared with 47 in

 We can identify the rows that did not match using the

 setdiff() function as follows:

-world dataset and updating the names accordingly.
+world dataset and that the name of the

 Congo, Dem.
-Rep. of and
+Rep. of should be: